Who we are Ross Gower Group Limited ("Ross

 Our registered office is: PO Box 2, Insco House, The Rohais, St Peter Port, Guernsey, GY1 3AA.
 All telephone calls are recorded and any charges for calls made to Ross Gower, including from landline and mobile phones, will vary depending on your network rate.

-Explanation of our service Our service includes advising you on your insurance needs, arranging your insurance cover with various insurers to meet your requirements and helping you with any ongoing changes you have to make.
+Explanation of our service Our service includes helping you determine your insurance needs, arranging your insurance cover with various insurers to meet your requirements and helping you with any ongoing changes you have to make.
 As part of our service we will also assist you with any claim you need to make.
 In arranging your insurance we deal with a number of insurers, details of these will be advised to you when we discuss your individual requirements, prior to your commitment to proceed.

 Scope of Advice Ross Gower is licensed to advise on Term Insurance and General Insurance Products.